 This is cancer, and it can happen in any part of the body because cells are everywhere.

 There is a certain form of cancer that is affecting more Americans than any other—and, in particular, this community: breast cancer.
 In fact, according to The National Cancer Institute, there will be an estimated 268,670 new cases of breast cancer in 2018 including both men and women.
 This is nearly 35,000 cases higher than lung cancer, the type affecting the second most Americans every year.

-We're partnering with The Keep A Breast Foundation's Fit 4 Prevention 2018 Campaign.
-You can read more about the details here.
+We're partnering with The Keep A Breast Foundation with a Limited Biometric Unit.
+You can shop here.

 What is breast cancer?

 For women, it most often develops in the milk ducts that carry milk to the nipple, which is also called ductal cancer.
 Sometimes it starts within the glands that make the milk, also referred to as lobular cancer.
 Then there is a smaller number of cases that start in the tissues of the breast, that are known as sarcomas and lymphomas, and this is the type that men are diagnosed with.